hexagoncircle/ryan-mulligan-dev/src/blog/some-things-about-keyframes.md

 ## Keyframe rules order

-Another semi-interesting qwirk is that we can rearrange the keyframe order.
+Another semi-interesting quirk is that we can rearrange the keyframe order.

 ```css
 @keyframes animate {